 RCA or the Radio Corporation of America is the most common type is unbalanced plug and these cables are common for phono connectors.
 They are used to connect most consumer stereo equipment.
 Basically, there are tape or CD inputs and outputs using RCA connectors.
 These connectors are also used for S/PDIF cable connections through S/PDIF is known to be more robust.
 Long RCA audio cables are often used for connecting different things specifically within the DJ booth.

 Most inputs on DJ mixers, audio interface, and club mixer are RCA cables.
 In making the connection, the cable does not have to travel very far so a balanced connection is not a necessity anymore.
 RCA connections are obviously common for DJ booths since DJ hardware uses these connectors for phono and line levels.
-Phono level is output by a turntable and significantly quieter than the line level.
+Phono level is output by a portable turntable and significantly quieter than the line level.

 Speakon connectors or speaker cables are used to connect speakers, hence called speakon.
 Speakon is an unbalanced cable and usually has a much heavier gauge conductor than a patch, instrument or microphone cable.
 They have bigger wires because they carry much higher voltage signals compared to other cables.
 They can also be used to connect amps and monitors to PA systems.